Pharmacotherapy Advocacy Mediation Support

 or Email us: email@example.com

-NB: Email enquiries MAY take up to 72 hours for a response as we prioritise telephone enquiries, so if the matter is URGENT, call the 1800 number.
+NB: Email enquiries MAY take up to 72 hours for a response as we prioritise telephone enquiries.

 If you are NOT in Victoria and you have a problem with your program, your local your state or territory drug-user organisation may be able to help you.

 QLD – Queensland Pharmacotherapy Advocacy Mediation & Support Service (QPAMS)

 PH: 1800 175 889 – a program of the Queensland Drug User Organisation (QUIVAA)